latex3/tagging-project/documentation/prototype-usage-instructions.md

 At the moment this isn't transferred well by the derivation algorithm from PDF to HTML, but this area will see improvements.
-(The PDF structure is already correct, as one cane see in ngPDF, but the HTML/CSS styling currently loses the grid layout.)
+(The PDF structure is already correct, as one can see in ngPDF, but the HTML/CSS styling currently loses the grid layout.)

 ## Handling lists and other block structures

-Most lists using standard LaTeX enviornmenst such as `enumerate` will be tagged automatically.
+Most lists using standard LaTeX environments such as `enumerate` will be tagged automatically.
 The new list implementation also implement an optional _key-value_ interface with similar features to the well known `enumitem` package, although with a different implementation.